PoseidonCoder/progeny/README.md

 ## Techincal definition

-Intui is a multi-paradigm procedural, functional, programming language
+Progeny is a multi-paradigm procedural, functional, programming language